Yenko Camaro

-The Yenko Super Camaro was a modified Chevrolet Camaro prepared by Yenko Chevrolet, developed by the dealership owner and racer, Don Yenko.
+The Yenko Super Camaro was a modified Chevrolet Camaro prepared by Yenko Chevrolet, developed by the dealership owner and racer, Don Yenko, and subsequently aided by special parts ordering directly through Chevrolet.

+The Yenko dealership did not merely install performance parts, it also made modifications and provided race track ready tuning.

 Background

 When the Camaro debuted, a General Motors corporate edict prevented it from carrying an engine larger than 400 in³ (6.6 L) V8.
-This put the Camaro at a disadvantage to the Ford Mustang, Plymouth Barracuda and the Dodge Dart since neither Ford nor Plymouth/Dodge had such a limit (although Ford only had a 390 Mustang in 1967).
+This put the Camaro at a disadvantage with pony car rival Plymouth Barracuda since Plymouth had no such limit.
+Although Ford did not, its largest offering in the Mustang, the 390 V8, was six cubic inches smaller than the largest Chevrolet engine available in a Camaro (396).
 Don Yenko and others knew there was a market for a more powerful Camaro and found ways around the GM limit.

 1967

 Yenko ordered L78 equipped SS Camaros and swapped in the Chevrolet Corvette's L72 427 in³ (7.0 L) V8.
 The cars came with a 4.10 rear end and heavy-duty suspension.
 The approximate number of cars produced is 54.
 Yenko also installed a fiberglass replacement hood similar to the "Stinger" hood featured on 1967 big-block Corvettes.
 The Camaros were equipped with a M21 transmission.
 The horsepower was rated at 450 hp.